Livl-Corporation/livl-shell/README.md

 ## History

-The livl-shell has a history feature that allows you to view the history of your commands.
+The livl-shell has an ex history feature that allows you to view the history of your commands.

-Use up and down arrows to navigate through the history.
+**Experimental**: Use up and down arrows to navigate through the history.
+To be able to use this feature, you need to go to the branch  `feat/history`.
+This feature is not available on the `master` branch because some issues have been detected when using the left and right arrows.

 The history is saved in the [`history.txt`](history.txt) file.

 ## 📖 Use the livl-bash `man` command